flgkd/integer-linear-programming-notes/notes/15-ai-assisted-ilp-and-milp.md

 while an exact dominance rule and exact fallback preserve pricing correctness.

 This is particularly interesting when the DP state space is huge but the same structural subproblem is solved thousands of times.
+Compared with learned branching or LNS, however, this use of learning inside exact DP-based pricing is still more naturally viewed as a research direction than as a standardized solver component.

 ### 10.5 Mixed-Norm Screening